-Currently not enough is known about SAI to make well-informed decisions about its potential deployment.
+Currently, not enough is known about SAI to make well-informed decisions about its potential deployment.
 There are many uncertainties and unknowns related to the potential impacts of SAI deployed at scale, including on the ozone hole, precipitation and monsoon cycles and agriculture, to name a few.

-Cumulative SRM research funding to date is estimated at less than €100m (i.e. less than 0.7% of climate science research funding).
+Cumulative Solar Radiation Modification (SRM) research funding to date is estimated at less than €100m (i.e. less than 0.7% of climate science research funding).
 There are no updated published figures on global SAI research funding.

-Since 2012 the EU has funded the following research projects on solar radiation modification (SRM) of which SAI is the most prominent type:
+Since 2012, the EU has funded the following research projects on SRM, of which SAI is the most prominent type:

-- SENIE (ca. €5m),
+- → GENIE (ca. €5m),

-- EUTRACE (ca €1.5m),
+- → EUTRACE (ca €1.5m),

-- IMPLICC (ca €1m) and
+- → IMPLICC (ca €1m) and

-- Oo-CREATE (ca €3m)
+- → Co-CREATE (ca €3m)